 These gorgeous tarts couldn’t be more simple to make with zesty raw base tart crust and decadent spicy chocolate ganache filling.
 The raw tart crust is made with oats, tigernut flour, cacao, medjool dates, lime zest and lime juice.
 Just beautiful on its own and you could also use this recipe to make bliss balls.

 If you don’t have tigernut flour then you can use ground nuts or seeds of your choice in here.

-The chocolate ganache filling is made with dark vegan chocolate, oat cream and infused with chilli.
+The chocolate ganache filling is made with dark vegan chocolate, oat cream and infused with chili.
 You can replace the oat cream with a different plant-based cream if you like.
-I simmered the oat cream with a chilli for couple of minutes to infuse the cream before adding chopped chocolate.
+I simmered the oat cream with a chili for couple of minutes to infuse the cream before adding chopped chocolate.
 And you can make it as spicy as you like.

 For the decoration I’ve used leftover ganache piped on top, lime zest and lime slices.
 Very simple, unusual, luscious and decadent.

 - zest of 1 lime